2007 World Twenty20 final: Match summary

 After winning the coin toss and electing to bat first, India lost their opening wicket in the third over when Yusuf Pathan mistimed his shot to be caught by Shoaib Malik for 15.
 The next wicket to fall was Robin Uthappa, with another mistimed shot ending his innings on eight.
 Settling down, Gautam Gambhir played his shots (he achieved top score for India with 75 from 54 balls including 8 fours and 2 sixes).
 On the other end, Yuvraj Singh was caught out from a Umar Gul delivery to end the 63-run partnership.
 After MS Dhoni was bowled by Gul for 6, the innings slowed between over 14 to 18.
 Rohit Sharma made some late-order hitting which brought India to 157 for 5 in the twenty overs.
 For Pakistan, Gul was the best of the bowlers as he took three wickets while Asif and Sohail Tanvir each took a wicket.

 In the run chase, Pakistan lost Hafeez in the first over while Akmal was bowled by an in-swinger from R. P. Singh.
-After a twenty-one run-over from S. Sreesanth, Imran Nazir was run out Robin Uthappa on 31, which started a brief collapse with the wickets of Younis Khan, Shoaib Malik and Yasir Arafat putting Pakistan to 77 for 6.
+After a twenty-one run-over from S. Sreesanth, Imran Nazir was run out Robin Uthappa on 33, which started a brief collapse with the wickets of Younis Khan, Shoaib Malik, Shahid Afridi and Yasir Arafat putting Pakistan to 104 for 7.
 Misbah-ul-Haq remained strong at the other end with support from the tail-enders, and reached within thirteen runs of the target; however, he lost his wicket, with the gamble of going over short-fine leg ending in a Sreesanth catch.
 This resulted in India winning by five runs.
 The pick of the bowlers was Irfan Pathan and R. P. Singh, who each collected three wickets; Joginder Sharma and S. Sreesanth also got into the wickets with two and one, respectively.